john-mantas/athena-ghost-theme/README.md

 - `tag-news.hbs` - Custom template for `/tag/news/` archive
 - `author-jamie.hbs` - Custom template for `/author/jamie/` archive

-&nbsp;

 ## Development guide

 The Starter theme provides a first-class development experience out of the box.

-&nbsp;

 ### Setup

 To see realtime changes during development, symlink the Starter theme folder to the `content/themes` folder in your local Ghost install.

 ```bash
 ln -s /path/to/starter /ghost/content/themes/starter